microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

->**Request:** if you have prepared your extension for Multi-root Workspaces we would love you to add `multi-root ready` to your `package.json` i.e. `"keywords": ["multi-root ready"]`.
+>**Request:** If you have prepared your extension for Multi-root Workspaces we would love you to add `multi-root ready` to your `package.json` i.e. `"keywords": ["multi-root ready"]`.
 If you upgrade to `VSCE 1.32.0` this can be added to any existing keywords and will not be counted against the maximum of 5 allowed keywords.

 ## Synopsis